 - MPC software that is uploaded to nodes under your control (containers, VMs, or mobile).

-- An interconnected cluster of MPC nodes forms a TSM (Threshold Security Module), with each node responsible for generating and securely storing a portion of the private key.
+- An interconnected set of MPC nodes forms a TSM (Threshold Security Module), with each node responsible for generating and securely storing a portion of the private key.

 - SDKs that deliver user-friendly interfaces for seamless integration, efficient administration, and enhanced control.

-- A cluster of n MPC (Multi-Party Computation) nodes, wherein a transaction is collectively signed when approval is obtained from m out of the n participating parties using their respective key shares.
+- A set of n MPC (Multi-Party Computation) nodes, wherein a transaction is collectively signed when approval is obtained from m out of the n participating parties using their respective key shares.

 - No Complete Key: Eliminates single point of failure vulnerabilities.